simply sash: double glazing↸

 Things you need to note:

 The IGU is then filled with an inert gas, which effectively does all the work of stopping the heat transferring through the unit.
-Most IGU's will work okay with Argon which is a cheap and plentiful gas, but if your sashes are narrow and the gap between the glass is very small, less than 8 mm, then it is better to use Krypton.
-Krypton is harder to extract from the atmosphere and therefore considerably more expensive - but not to be skipped if the unit requires it to function at the u-value you require.
+Most IGU's will work with Argon, but if your sashes are narrow then it is better to use Krypton.

-Fitting IGUs in traditional wooden sash windows brings a maintenance program as it is not possible to drain the sash in the way that uPVC windows are drained and, therefore, the tape that seals the IGU can sometime fail and the gas escapes leading to misty IGUs.
-This will happen in all windows (uPVC and wooden), just potentially a bit more often in wooden frames.
-IGU's can be replaced when they fail.
+Fitting IGUs in traditional wooden sash windows brings a maintenance program as all IGU's can, over several years, fail as the gas escapes leading to misty IGUs.
+This will happen in all windows (uPVC and wooden).
+IGU's can easily be replaced when they fail.

-Fitting IGU's in double glazed sashes on a Victorian single pane sash is relatively straight forward, installing them in multiple paned sashes such as the classic Georgian 6/6 is more difficult.
-Essentially the glazing bars (the wood that divides and supports the glass panes) in a Georgian or Regency 6/6 were made as slim as 16 mm - it was a matter of pride for the carpenters to achieve this finesse - and the meeting rails as narrow as 21 mm.
-When it became possible to produce large glass sheets the Victorians opted to remove glazing bars to let in more light, but recognised that the sash was going to be heavier as a result of the thicker glass and compensated by adding horns (the swirly bits to the top of the sash) to help strengthen the joints at the meeting rail.
+Fitting IGU's into a Victorian style single pane sash is relatively straight forward, installing them in multiple paned sashes such as the classic Georgian 6/6 is more difficult.
+Essentially the glazing bars (the wood that divides and supports the glass panes) in a Georgian or Regency 6/6 were made as slim as 16 mm and the meeting rails as narrow as 21 mm.

-To produce a double glazed copy of a Georgian 6/6 sash that is unlikely to have horns, requires that we install glass IGUs that weight over 150% more than what the sash was originally designed for!
-This commonly results in building sashes with larger timber sections and therefore changing the appearance of the window - this is why modern uPVC sash windows don’t look very much like the original product.
-One frequently used 'work around' is to make a sash frame without the glazing bars, install a single IGU and then surface mount (stick with sticky tape) the glazing bars to give the appearance of the Georgian sash.
-This practice, although effective in achieving the improved thermal performance, is generally frowned upon by Conservation Departments as it is not in anyway reflective of the original work..
+To produce a double glazed copy of a Georgian 6/6 sash requires that we install glass IGUs that weigh over 150% more than the original design tolerances.
+This commonly results in building sashes with marginally larger timber sections (25 mm glazing bars) therefore slightly changing the appearance of the window.
+One frequently used 'work around' is to make a sash frame without the glazing bars, install a single IGU and then surface mount the glazing bars onto the glass to give the appearance of the Georgian sash.

-In many instances, double glazing is simply not appropriate.
-Indeed in most listed buildings you will not be given permission to double glaze the sash windows.
+That said in some instances, double glazing is simply not appropriate and in most listed buildings you will not be given permission to double glaze the sash windows.

 Double Glazing Service